dgulotta/mh_answers/README.md

 is "Puzzle" or "Meta", although there are some exceptions as described below.
 Notes on puzzles from individual hunts:
+* 1999 - One of the metapuzzles yielded a (presumably unintentional) misspelled answer.
+The correct spelling is used here.
 * 2003 - In one round, the puzzle answers were physical objects.
 These answers are not included, but the metapuzzle answer is included.
 Answers to training puzzles are classified as "Training".
 Both